Marketing the Rainbow...

 These are all (print) ads, used to target LGBT customers/employees.

-Click the images for a larger picture and comments.
+Click the images for more and for comments.